E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Introduction

-In this paper, we introduce Efficient Commonsense Augmented Recommendation Enhancer (E-CARE), a framework that enables a single LLM forward pass per query during inference, yet achieves reasoning effectiveness comparable to invoking LLMs for every individual query-product pair.
-To accomplish this, E-CARE first constructs a reasoning factor graph from historical query-product interactions enriched by LLM reasoning in an offline stage.
-This graph is designed to encapsulate the underlying reasoning factors distilled from powerful LLMs.
-Then, adapters are trained with LLM embeddings to map queries and products onto the nodes of this graph.
-During inference, only one LLM forward pass is required to embed the query, after which the system leverages the precomputed graph structure to exploit LLM-level reasoning capacity efficiently.
+In this paper, we propose Efficient Commonsense Augmented Recommendation Enhancer (E-CARE), a novel paradigm that enables efficient access to commonsense reasoning knowledge for queries and products comparable to invoking LLMs for each individual query-product pair.
+First, a commonsense reasoning factor graph is constructed from historical query-product interactions to encapsulate the underlying reasoning factors generated by powerful LLMs.
+Second, lightweight adapters are trained to learn correlations between queries/products and reasoning factors on the graph.
+Finally, during the inference stage, downstream recommendation systems can efficiently leverage LLM-level commonsense reasoning via adapters rather than costly LLMs.

-To further reduce the cost, we design a 3-stage pipeline to generate the reasoning factor graph without supervised fine-tuning (SFT) or human annotation.
-Specifically, the pipeline comprises 1) \textbf{LLM Reasoning}, which leverages LLMs to mine commonsense reasoning factors given query-product pairs and construct the reasoning factor graph; 2) \textbf{Node Clustering}, which clusters and aggregate similar factors; and 3) \textbf{Edge Filtering}, which removes uncertain edges of the graph through LLM self-evaluation to improve its quality and reduce the size of the graph.
+Furthermore, we introduce a 3-stage pipeline to generate a reasoning factor graph without relying on heavy components such as SFT or human annotation.
+Specifically, the pipeline comprises 1) \textit{Reasoning}, which leverages LLMs to mine commonsense reasoning factors to initialize the reasoning factor graph based on both query-product cross interactions and item inherent features; 2) \textit{Node Clustering}, which clusters and aggregate similar reasoning factors; and 3) \textit{Edge Filtering}, that removes less confident edges of the graph through LLM uncertainty evaluation to improve the quality and reduce the size of the graph.

-Our contributions include: \begin{itemize} \item A novel paradigm that utilizes the reasoning capacity of LLMS efficiently.
-E-CARE extracts domain-specific commonsense reasoning factors with the history query-product pairs and distills them into a reasoning factor graph.
-With additional adapters that map queries to this graph, one can access LLM-level commonsense reasoning during inference with only one LLM forward pass per query. \item A 3-stage LLM-based pipeline, that can generate the reasoning factor graph without Supervised Fine-Tuning (SFT) or human annotation. \item Empirical experiments of E-CARE on 2 e‑commerce recommendation tasks, search relevance and app recall, demonstrate the improvements up to 12.79\% on Macro F1 and 12.1\% on Recall@5, respectively. \end{itemize}
+Our contributions include: \begin{itemize} \item A novel paradigm that utilizes the reasoning capacity of LLMs efficiently.
+E-CARE efficiently extracts commonsense reasoning knowledge and formalizes it as a graph.
+With lightweight adapters, downstream recommendation models can access LLM-level commonsense reasoning knowledge during inference without real-time LLM decoding. \item A 3-stage LLM-based pipeline that can generate the reasoning factor graph without costly components, such as SFT and human annotation. \item Empirical experiments of E-CARE on 2 e‑commerce recommendation tasks, search relevance and app recall, demonstrate the improvements up to 12.79\% on Macro F1 and 12.1\% on Recall@5, respectively. \end{itemize}